You Can Change!

 To help with your environment:

 • Build fences.
-Create rules that cut you off from the bad behavior.
+Create rules that cut you off from bad behavior.

 • Manage distance.
 Bring good things close and move temptations far away.